GfSE/SAF-Specification/stakeholders.md

 * What is the sequence of interactions among the system and context elements
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * Which (system and system partial) functions are assigned to a logical item and logical item components?
-NOTE: if allocation of usage is used, then allocation of definition is a derived relationship XOR.
+Note: if allocation of usage is used, then allocation of definition is a derived relationship XOR.

   ***Rationale:  In my role.
 I need to take this into account when planning realization.***
 * Which HW interfaces are necessary?